timmens/random-grouping/README.rst

 Use Case
 --------

-This package exports a single function called ``create_groups`` which can be used to to create groups for different meetings from a varying but overlapping set of members.
+This package exports a single function called ``create_matching`` which can be used to to create matchings for different meetings from a varying but overlapping set of members.
 In particular the internal algorithm makes sure that group matchings in different meetings are mixed.